souktha/souktha.github.io/hardware/runlenth/index.rst

         Fig2: 258 bytes breaks out with 254 bytes

-It should have been 255 byte sent instead of 254; however, the bytes count is not lost as show in Fig3.
+It should have been 255 byte sent instead of 254; however, the bytes count is not lost as show in Fig3 where the remaining 4 bytes follow.

 .. figure:: ../../images/hardware/case5.png